SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 SuperOffice REST WebAPI services are available from version 8.1.

 > [!NOTE]
-> This article by Tony Yates was originally published in 2015.
+> This article was originally published in 2015.
 It is included here in the docs for completeness.
 However, you will find the content under the respective topics on this site and those *might* be more current.

 ## Introduction